jsfllc/Test/README.md

 # Python
-A comprehensive collection of various Python Projects
+A comprehensive collection of various Python projects/scripts